brianwlynch/pplaunch/README.md

 ## Future Changes
 - [x] *Option for other types of TFC instances that use different url patterns* - Implemented in `v3.1.1`
 - [ ] High score list for shenanigans
+- [ ] Remove TFC messages when using custom URL
+- [ ] Make "TFC is Loading" sentence editable when using custom URL.